Did you know? The average business that moves to Florida saves over $12,500 in taxes per year.

 — Prof. Chad D. Cummings, Esq., CPA

-Domestication vs. Foreign Registration vs. Merger: A Comparison
+Domestication vs. Foreign Registration vs. Merger vs. Dissolution: A Comparison

 Domestication is a distinct legal process from foreign entity registration, merger, or dissolution.